IBM GLOBAL BUSINESS SERVICES (GBS)

 - 1-2 rounds of 3 1:1 interviews, with at least 2 key fit/experience questions and 1 shorter case question by each interviewer

-4 Samples of IBM interview questions are:
+4 Samples of IBM interview questions include:

 - Describe a difficult problem and how you handled it.